Max Cramer: Cramer's role in fostering Batavia Coast heritage

 Max Cramer was also noted for his tireless promotion of the region's early maritime heritage and history.
 In 1993 he became founding Chair of the Batavia Coast Maritime History Association, and strongly advocated for the housing and display of a proportion of artefacts from the Batavia and other historic wrecks in Geraldton.
 This led to a purpose-built maritime museum being established in Geraldton, the Geraldton Maritime Museum, possibly the best regional museum in the country.

 In 2009, as an initiative arising from the Australia on the Map: 1606 – 2006 commemorations, marking the 400th anniversary of Australia's first recorded contact with the outside world, Cramer and the Batavia Coast Maritime Heritage Association erected an impressive statue in Geraldton of Wiebbe Hayes, heroic leader of opposition to the Batavia mutineers.

 Community heritage projects and recognition

 Other projects initiated by Max Cramer included the erection of a rotunda, which he helped to build, at the Old Lighthouse Keepers Cottage at Bluff Point, to enhance its heritage value.
 He also helped to inspire the community to build a replica of the Merry-Go-Round by the Sea, the subject of a famous book of the same name by Randolph Stow.

 As a result of his exploits, activities, initiatives and other forms of participation in the community Max Cramer was twice made Citizen of the Year in Geraldton, in 1979 and 1999.
-In 2008 he was awarded a Medal of the Order of Australia for "service to maritime history and to the community of Geraldton."
+In 2008 he was awarded a Medal of the Order of Australia (OAM) for "service to maritime history and to the community of Geraldton."

 He died on 3 August 2010, aged 76.